Beit She'an

 Beit She'an is believed to be one of the oldest cities in the region.
 It has played an important role in history due to its geographical location at the junction of the Jordan River Valley and the Jezreel Valley.
-The town's ancient tell contains remains beginning in the Chalcolithic period.
-It served as an Egyptian administrative center during the Late Bronze Age.
+Beth She'an's ancient tell contains remains beginning in the Chalcolithic period.
+When Canaan came under Imperial Egyptian rule in the Late Bronze Age, Beth She'an served as a major Egyptian administrative center.
+The city came under Israelite rule in the monarchic period.
+It probably fell under Philistine control during the time of Saul, when, according to the Bible, his body was displayed there along with his sons.

 During the Hellenistic period, the settlement was known as Scythopolis (Ancient Greek: Σκυθόπολις).
 After the region came under Roman rule, Scythopolis gained imperial free status and was the leading city of the Decapolis.
-Later, under Byzantine rule, it served as the capital of Palaestina Secunda.
-Following the Arab conquest of the Levant, the city lost its prominence.
+A multi-cultural metropolis under Byzantine rule, it served as the capital of the province of Palaestina Secunda, and had a mixed population of Christians, pagans, Jews and Samaritans.
+After the Arab conquest of the Levant, and following a series of devastating earthquakes (most notably in 749), the city lost its prominence, and became a medium-sized country town.

 The population of the town was completely changed from 1948 to 1950.
 It had been entirely Muslim and Christian, designated to be part of the Jewish state in the 1947 United Nations Partition Plan for Palestine, and was captured by the Haganah in May 1948.
 The battle over the town during Operation Gideon caused most of its inhabitants to flee, and the remainder were expelled.
-The town was then resettled exclusively by Jewish immigrants.
+The town was then resettled by Jewish immigrants.
 Today, Beit She'an serves as a regional centre for the towns in the Beit She'an Valley.
 The ancient city ruins are now protected within the Beit She'an National Park.
+The town is located near the Jordan River Crossing, one of three crossing points between Israel and Jordan.

 Geography

 Beit She'an's location has always been strategically significant, due to its position at the junction of the Jordan River Valley and the Jezreel Valley, essentially controlling access from Jordan and the inland to the coast, as well as from Jerusalem and Jericho to the Galilee.

-Beit She'an is situated on Highway 90, the north–south road which runs the length of Israel.
+Beit She'an is situated on Highway 90, the north–south road which runs the length of the eastern edge of Israel and the West Bank.
 The city stretches over an area of 7 square kilometers with a substantial national park in the north of the city.
 Beit She'an has a population of 20,000.

 Today the town is under the administration of the Emek HaMa'ayanot Regional Council.